-Our annual Bitou Bush eradication program will begin in May with a drone again being used to manage this invasive weed, while also protecting threatened plant and animal species and endangered ecological communities that occur along our coastal strip.
+In May 2020 we began a targeted eradication program with a drone to manage the invasive Bitou Bush, while also protecting threatened plant and animal species and endangered ecological communities that occur along our coastal strip.

-This year's program has a much smaller target area, from Crowdy Head Lighthouse through to the Harrington Breakwall.
+The program this year (2021), again using a drone, was undertaken in Apirl/May and had a much smaller target area, from Crowdy Head Lighthouse through to the Harrington Breakwall.

 Bitou bush grows quickly and forms dense hummocks in dunes between which coastal breeze is channelled promoting erosion.

 It also replaces native plants both by direct completion and by altering the soil chemistry, further weakening the structural integrity of our dunes and destroying the complex habitat of native mammals and birds.

 We’re conscious of the community’s concerns around the use of herbicides but we’d like to reassure everyone that our contractors only use approved treatment methods.

 The program will be carried out following recommendations contained in the ‘Best Practice Guidelines for Aerial Spraying of Bitou Bush in New South Wales’ published by the Department of Environment and Conservation and the conditions in the permit issued by the Australian Pesticides and Veterinary Medicines Authority (APVMA).